 There is a lot to explore here in BC, but because my experience is more centered on the island, I thought I would name this next section “Vancouver Island”.
 Though Vancouver does represent a very metropolitan take on spa life, one cannot deny the water and mountains, which seem to represent life on the island.

-I am currently located in Port Alberni.
+I was at the time of writing located in Port Alberni.
 Some nicknames for the city are flattering and descriptive like “Salmon Capital of the World.”
 Others are less so.
 Anyone who speaks poorly of Port Alberni has certainly not spent the time getting to know the beautiful surroundings, catered to by numerous wonderful cedar-lined walks and hikes, or the freshwater swimming holes throughout the town, or the great road biking opportunities in the rolling farmlands of the valley, or the endless labyrinth of mountain biking trails…

 As you might guess – I’m a fan, and even more so because of the hot and lively sauna at the local swimming pool!
 Yes it’s a local swimming pool and yes it’s a little dark and old, but this sauna gets hot and it’s big.
 The conversation in the sauna has a very local flavor.
 And the whirlpool is a nice option.
 Though it’s no fancy spa it is enough to warm up from the foggy and damp winter that is Port Alberni in November – March.